centreon/centreon-documentation/en/administration/access-control-lists.md

 - [Administrator](../monitoring/basic-objects/contacts.html#authentification-centreon) users have all rights (even if you add an administrator to an access group with limited rights).

-ACLs are recalculated every minute; this is why it is sometimes necessary to wait a few seconds before changes are applied to an user.
+ACLs are recalculated every minute; this is why it is sometimes necessary to wait a few seconds before changes are applied to a user.
 You can also [reload them](#reload-acl) manually.

 > The Centreon [MBI](../reporting/configure.html), BAM and [MAP](../graph-views/configure.html) modules have their own ACLs.